eslint/rfcs/designs/2022-forbid-disable/README.md

 This will have a very minor impact on perf.

-This design does not alert users in the case where they user `// eslint-disable` because that directive has `ruleId: null`.
+This design does not alert users in the case where they use `// eslint-disable` because that directive has `ruleId: null`.
 However, the design will still appropriately enforce the proper rules as desired.

 ## Backwards Compatibility Analysis